Nullim/exchange-rates/README.md

 # exchange-rates
- Website to check exchange rates of different currencies
+ (ENG) Website to check exchange rates of different currencies